Theory of mind: In Animals

+To date, most research on theory of mind in nonhuman animals has focused on chimpanzees, other great apes, and macaques, although additional species such as dogs, goats, lemurs, corvids, and tortoises have also been examined.
+Research in this area has expanded beyond captive settings to include wild and free-ranging populations.
+Studies of domestic dogs have reported evidence of sensitivity to the gaze and attentional states of others, capacities often described as precursors to theory of mind.
+Studies of plovers have reported preliminary evidence of sensitivity to others' attention.

 There has been some controversy over the interpretation of evidence purporting to show theory of mind ability—or inability—in animals.
 For example, Povinelli et al. presented chimpanzees with the choice of two experimenters from whom to request food: one who had seen where food was hidden, and one who, by virtue of one of a variety of mechanisms (having a bucket or bag over his head, a blindfold over his eyes, or being turned away from the baiting) does not know, and can only guess.
 They found that the animals failed in most cases to differentially request food from the "knower".
 By contrast, Hare, Call, and Tomasello found that subordinate chimpanzees were able to use the knowledge state of dominant rival chimpanzees to determine which container of hidden food they approached.
 William Field and Sue Savage-Rumbaugh believe that bonobos have developed theory of mind, and cite their communications with a captive bonobo, Kanzi, as evidence.

 In one experiment, ravens (Corvus corax) took into account visual access of unseen conspecifics.
 The researchers argued that "ravens can generalize from their own perceptual experience to infer the possibility of being seen".

 Evolutionary anthropologist Christopher Krupenye studied the existence of theory of mind, and particularly false beliefs, in non-human primates.